scalajeremy/Jekyll-workshop/7_work.md

 > Difficulty: :red_circle::red_circle::red_circle::red_circle::black_circle:

-Now that you've seen how Jekyll work and how you can customize it, let's get creative and change the template.
+Now that you've seen how Jekyll work and how you can customize it, let's get creative and add a theme and/or plugin(s).

 [Install a theme](5_theme.md#Install-a-gem-based-theme)

 [Install another plugin](4_plugins.md)

-Here is some information about files of a theme:
+Here is some information about the files of the default minima theme:

 Files                                       | What he does
 ------------                                | -------------